header

 Current Ethical Issues in Science

-apothThe last several decades have seen a rapid increase of scientific knowledge in areas which have wide-ranging ethical implications - most prominently in biosciences, the environment and medicine.
-There has been intense discussion both within and without the Christian community on points of contention.
-In many cases the question now turns more on should we rather than the traditional can we
+apothThe last several decades have seen a rapid increase of scientific knowledge in areas which have wide-ranging ethical implications - most prominently in the biosciences, the environment and medicine.
+There is intense discussion both within and without the Christian community on points of contention - in many cases the question now turns more on should we rather than the traditional can we

 Christian behavior is rooted in biblical precepts and in loyalty to Jesus Christ.
-We need not apologize for bringing those precepts with us into scientific work .
-(40)
+We need not apologize for bringing those precepts with us into scientific work . (p.
+40)

-Try this short video: Atheism and morality Can atheism provide grounds for morality?
+Try this short video: Atheism and morality which answers the question: Can atheism provide grounds for morality?
 (8 min.)

 Roman J. Miller, "When Fraud Knocks on the Door" PSCF 58 (March 2006): 1.
 Thoughts of a Teacher/editor